-IV.
+III.
 Academic outcome

-Especially when organising larger events, such as conferences, one should include an academic report after the event.
+Especially larger events, such as conferences, should include an academic report after the event.
 You can publish a post-conference report either in paper or online, with some articles from the speakers and participants, some extracts of the lectures and of course a note from the organisers.
 Another possibility is to write an article to the members' magazine Synergy.
 Contact ELSA International for more information on it.